evanlow/edaflow/docs/source/quickstart.rst

 📊 **Complete EDA Workflow**
 ----------------------------

-Here's how to perform a complete exploratory data analysis with edaflow's 14 functions:
+Here's how to perform a complete exploratory data analysis with edaflow's 17 functions (14 for tabular data + 3 for computer vision):

 .. code-block:: python